VinGarcia/ksql/README.md

 abstractions and the second thing you hate the most is having verbose and repetitive code for routine tasks this library is probably for you.

-Welcome to the KissSQL project, the "Keep It Stupid Simple" sql client for Go.
+Welcome to the KissSQL project, the "Keep It Stupid Simple" SQL client for Go.

 This package was created to be used by any developer efficiently and safely.
 The goals were: